We are an architectural studio based in Zurich and Brugg/AG, dedicated to the thoughtful renewal of existing buildings.

 24.12.24

-Every year, Advent reliably reminds us just how quickly time passes.
+Every year, advent reliably reminds us just how quickly time passes.
 Seven years have already flown by – marked by a wonderful team spirit and our shared passion for architecture.
-We look back with gratitude.
-And we’re excited for what’s to come: at the turn of the year, our colleague Gisella will become a new partner in the office.
+We look back with gratitude and we’re excited for what’s to come: from 2025 onwards, our colleague Gisella will be a new partner in the office.

 02.12.24

-Construction has begun on Riedmattstrasse in Zurich Wiedikon.
+Construction has begun at Riedmattstrasse in Zurich Wiedikon.
 The apartment building is getting a full makeover, with the attic set to become a bright new living space.
-To counter the low-pitched roof and modest knee wall, we’re opening things up with two generous dormers and a sunken terrace – creating room where there once was constraint.
+To counter the low-pitched roof and short knee wall, we’re opening things up with two generous dormer windows and a sunken roof terrace – creating room in a confined space.

 20.11.24

-The original tiles were long gone – and to be honest, we didn’t find them particularly beautiful.
+The original tiles were long gone – and to be honest, we didn’t find them particularly attractive.
 So, everything new?
 Not quite.
 It’s these small details that inspire us.
 How can we make more of what’s already there?
-We firmly believe that it’s in moments like these that the most exciting work is created.
+We firmly believe that it is in moments like these that the most exciting work is created.
 Interventions like this reflect our mission: carefully crafted, a bit playful, pleasantly surprising, and resource-conscious.
-(By the way, the trick here lies in the changing grout color.)
+(By the way, the trick here lies in the changing grout colour.)

 06.10.24

 In architecture, there are topics that spark excitement – and then there are those that are a little less thrilling.
-Mold definitely falls into the latter category.
+Mould definitely falls into the latter category.
 However, for our work in existing buildings, understanding it is crucial.
-Mold and humans don’t get along.
-Mold needs more moisture than we do and prefers cooler conditions.
-In a way, it’s an indicator: a physically healthy building simply doesn’t provide an environment for mold to thrive.
+Mould and humans don’t get along.
+Mould needs more moisture than we do and prefers cooler conditions.
+In a way, it’s an indicator: a physically healthy building simply doesn’t provide an environment for mould to thrive.
 However, the path from treating symptoms to finding a lasting solution can be a challenging one.

 Gisella Chacon deepened our knowledge on the subject through a seminar at TÜV Academy Rheinland and successfully passed the certification exam.